Davenport’s Downtown Deli to close at the end of the month

 “Almost 20 years, we’ve been here,” he said.
 “I’ve gotten a lot of great customers.”

-Gahagan said the deli sees regulars two and three times a week.
+The deli sees regulars two and three times a week, Gahagan said.
 It shows that they were doing something right, he said, but he couldn’t help the overall decline in folks lunching downtown.

 The deli may relocate in the future, Gahagan said, “but not right away.”